Deptford Township, New Jersey: Primary and secondary education

 Central Early Childhood Center with 489 students in grades Pre-K–1, Pine Acres Early Childhood Center with 240 students in grades Pre-K–1, Good Intent School with 334 students in grades 2–6, Lake Tract School with 382 students in grades 2–6, Oak Valley School with 354 students in grades 2–6, Shady Lane School with 361 students in grades 2–6, Monongahela Middle School with 704 students in grades 7–8, Deptford Township High School with 1,009 students in grades 9–12, and Deptford Transitional Learning Academy, which assists students with developmental or cognitive disabilities ages 14 to 21 learn life and career skills.

 Gloucester County students are eligible to apply to attend Gloucester County Institute of Technology, a four-year high school in Deptford Township that provides technical and vocational education.
 As a public school, students do not pay tuition to attend the school.

-Guardian Angels Regional School (PreK-Grade 3 campus in Gibbstown CDP and 4–8 campus in Paulsboro), managed by the Roman Catholic Diocese of Camden, also accepts students from Deptford.
+Guardian Angels Regional School (PreK-Grade 3 campus in Gibbstown and 4–8 campus in Paulsboro), managed by the Roman Catholic Diocese of Camden, also accepts students from Deptford.

-Colleges and universities
+College

 Gloucester County College, now part of Rowan College of South Jersey, opened in Deptford Township in 1968, with classes held at Monongahela Junior High School and Deptford Township High School.